jonegil/gui-with-gio/egg_timer/02_title_and_size.md

 		// listen for events in the window. for e := range w.Events() {

-			// detect what type of event
+			// detect which type of event
 			switch e := e.(type) {

-			// Is ita FrameEvent?
+			// is it a FrameEvent?
 Those are sent when the application should re-render. case system.FrameEvent:
 				gtx := layout.NewContext(&ops, e)
 				e.Frame(gtx.Ops)